What is your shipping policy?

 My order tracking says that my package is still in "Pre-Shipment" status.
 Why has my order not been shipped yet?

-Your order has probably shipped.
-However, USPS does not always scan packages upon pickup or while the package is in-transit.
+If you received a shipping confirmation email from us, then your order has shipped.
+USPS does not always scan packages upon pickup or while the package is in-transit.
 USPS commonly does not scan packages until they reach the local post office of the recipient.
 This means that even though the package is in USPS's possession (often for several days), the order status will remain "Pre-Shipment" until it is scanned at your local post office.
 We commonly see packages scanned as "Accepted", "In Transit" and "Delivered" all in the same day.

 I sent you the wrong shipping address.
 What should I do?